pradeep3sep/interviewquestion/README ReactJs.md

 > ### Why fragments are better than container divs?
 Below are the list of reasons to prefer fragments over container DOM elements,

-- Fragments are a bit faster and use less memory by not creating an extra DOM node.
+- Fragments are a `bit faster` and `use less memory` by not creating an extra DOM node.
 This only has a real benefit on very large and deep trees.
-- Some CSS mechanisms like Flexbox and CSS Grid have a special parent-child relationships, and adding divs in the middle makes it hard to keep the desired layout.
+- Some CSS mechanisms like Flexbox and CSS Grid have a special parent-child relationships, and `adding divs` in the middle makes it `hard to keep the desired layout`.
-- The DOM Inspector is less cluttered.
+- The `DOM Inspector` is `less cluttered`.

 <br>